NicholasSobchak/On-The-Money-finance-tracker/README.md

 Setup Instructions:

-1. Install `pre-commit`: If you don't have it already, install `pre-commit`:
+1. If you don't have it already, install `pre-commit`:
     ```bash
     # ubuntu
     sudo apt install pre-commit